Your guide to Vegan Leather

 As of the time of writing (2020) “vegan leather” isn’t yet a widely recognised term, but its reach is still growing.
 Veganism is on the rise, due to concerns with our planet and moral points of view, and as veganism grows the market for vegan leather is also expanding.

 Because of this, research is being conducted on possible alternatives to man-made materials and who knows – they might be released to the public soon.
-A cheap, high-quality material will hopefully be created in the near future due to advances in technology.
+A cheap, high-quality material for clothes such as a turtleneck sweater will hopefully be created in the near future due to advances in technology.
 Until then, the best we can do is to recycle our old clothes, donate and shop from thrift stores, and reduce our carbon footprint.